Updated on by

 These cords are available for purchase in a variety of lengths and different gauges through online retailers or locally through hardware stores, big box retailers, etc.

-Try to keep the length of the extension cord to a minimum, buying one only slightly longer than the span of your yard.
-A cord’s capacity to carry an electrical charge decreases as it gets longer and never link more than one extension cord together for maximum safety.
+Try to keep the length of the cord to a minimum, buying one only slightly longer than the span of your yard.
+A cord’s capacity to carry an electrical charge decreases as it gets longer and never link more than one power cord together for maximum safety.

 Q. How easy is it to clear blockage or jams in the impeller or blade?